onmyway133/Omnia/README.md

 ## Description

 **Omnia** contains a huge collection of handy extensions for your everyday project.
-Inspired by utitly and standard libraries from many other languages such as Kotlin, Ruby, Javascript, Haskell, ... **Omnia** implements the most necessary extensions.
+Inspired by utility and standard libraries from many other languages such as Kotlin, Ruby, Javascript, Haskell, ... **Omnia** implements the most necessary extensions.
 It won't add 💩 or anti patterns.

 All extension names use prefix `omnia_` to avoid potential conflicts, and to give you clue that these are not built in by default.